bazelbuild/bazel-website/support.md

 ### Testing

 We run nightly build of all the projects running on [ci.bazel.io](http://ci.bazel.io) using Bazel binaries built at head, and using the release binaries.
-We project going to be impacted by a breaking change.
+We notify projects going to be impacted by a breaking change.
 Google's internal continuous integraion test run all the applicable build targets at Google nightly.